mdn/content/files/en-us/web/javascript/inheritance_and_the_prototype_chain/index.md

 We say that `new Box(1)` is an _instance_ created from the `Box` constructor function. `Box.prototype` is not much different from the `boxPrototype` object we created previously — it's just a plain object.
 Every instance created from a constructor function will automatically have the constructor's `prototype` property as its `[[Prototype]]` — that is, `Object.getPrototypeOf(new Box()) === Box.prototype`. `Constructor.prototype` by default has one own property: [`constructor`](/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/constructor), which references the constructor function itself — that is, `Box.prototype.constructor === Box`.
 This allows one to access the original constructor from any instance.

 > **Note:** If a non-primitive is returned from the constructor function, that value will become the result of the `new` expression.
-In this case the `[[Prototype]]` may not be correctly bound — but it should not happen much in practice.
+In this case the `[[Prototype]]` may not be correctly bound — but this should not happen much in practice.

 The above constructor function can be rewritten in [classes](/en-US/docs/Web/JavaScript/Reference/Classes) as: